jugshaurya/showcase/mdx-blogs/algo.md

       - T(n) = O( k _ logn _ n) = O(nlogn)

 - **Unstable Sort**
+  - **Quick Sort** O(nlogn)
+    - (Divide and Conquer Algorithm),
+    - Inplace, if no stack space is considered as used in recursion, otherwise not-inplace.
+    - `Not Stable`, as in partition function, the same elements(If a1,a2; a1==a2 is the order) then if a1 is swapped compared with pivot, then a2 will also be swapped with pivot and since a1 comes first, swapped first => placed in last and then placing a2 before a1(as filling from back).
+    - However, Stable version exists for Quicksort, see wikipedia
+    - In the worst case call stack can take up to n calls, quicksort is O(n) space-wise.
+    - `space is O(n)`, because of stack space.
+    - Tail recursive hence is more optimized for complier as the compiler can do tail call elimination and perform code optimization.
+    - Worst case: Array already sorted and we are taking pivot as the first element.
+      - T(n) = T(n-1)+ n = O(n^2)
+    - Best case: when pivot always lends in the middle.
+      - T(n) = 2T(n/2)+ n = O(nlgn)
+    - Almost best/worst case or rest of the cases:
+      - Let partition happens like n/10 and 9n/10 [10% and 90% split].
+      - T(n) = T(n/10)+T(9n/10)+n
+      - Solving by recursion tree we get T(n)= O(n\*logn) [logn with base 10/9].
+      - **Important**: `Only in one case Quicksort goes to n^2`.
+      - `Even if we have n/100 and 99n/100 [1% and 99% split]split.
+It will still be nlogn.`
+    - Worst case O(n^2), the chance of happening that case can be reduced using randomized QuickSort.
+      - Randomization can be added in picking the pivot element rather than first everytime.
+      - Other can be randomly shuffle the input array. chance of the array remaining sorted is close to 0 after the shuffling.
+      - but since there is still a very very small chance of happening the scenario.
+The worst case remains O(n^2) but now with much lower probability.
   - **Heap Sort**
     - θ(nlogn) in all cases (best, worst, average)
     - There is one case where it is O(n), when almost-all or all elements are the same, heapify becomes O(1), hence O(n).